FediSalhi/SpeakAPP/README.md

 <img src="images/client_mode.png"/>

 ## Dependencies (Linux)
 The application depends on [Qt5](https://www.qt.io/).
 The build script `speakapp_build.sh` installs this dependency.
+The versions required are Qt 5.12.8 and qmake 3.1.

 ## Build Instructions
 1. Clone this repo.
 2. Run the build script `speakapp_build.sh`.
-If the application is successfully built, the `../Build-SpeakAPP-Desktop-Debug` build directory is created.
+If the application is successfully built, the `../build` build directory is created.

 ## Run Instructions
-1. From the build directory `Build-SpeakAPP-Desktop-Debug`, run the application using `./SpeakAPP`
+1. From the build directory `build/`, run the application using `./SpeakAPP`
 2. Click on `I'm the boss, I let conversations happen!` button.
 This will start the server.
 <img src="images/start_server.png"/>
 3. Choose IP and Port (e.g. `Any` and `50888`) and click on `Connect`.
 <img src="images/Server.png"/>
 4. Now, open the application in the first client machine.
 If you are using `Any` as the server IP, you can open the application in the same machine.
-5. Click on `I wanna talk!` button.
+Click on `I wanna talk!` button.
 This will open the application in `Client` mode.
 <img src="images/Server.png"/>
-6. Enter IP and Port.
+5. Enter IP and Port.
 If you're running the server and the client on the same machine use the loopback IP 127.0.0.1.
 <img src="images/client_connected.png"/>
-7. Repeat 4-5-6 steps to open a second client.
+6. Repeat steps 4-5-6 and open a second client.
 Now you can send and receive messages between the first and second clients.

 ## Authors